magento/devdocs/guides/v2.2/test/integration/annotations/magento-data-fixture.md

 ### Fixture rollback

-The fixtures that contains database transactions only are reverted automatically.
+A fixture that contains database transactions only are reverted automatically.
 Otherwise, when a fixture creates files or performs any actions other than database transaction, provide the corresponding rollback logic.
 Rollbacks are run after reverting all the fixtures related to database transactions.